Submission Guidelines and Information for Guest Posts

 5) Please keep most of your beach information positive!
 We like to follow the rule “if we cannot recommend a beach, we do not write about it.
 If we cannot support a website or newspaper, we do not quote from it or cite it.”
 It is alright to mention odd or less positive things, so long as the general impression your post gives about a beach is a positive one.
 We consider all things related to safety rules and procedures positive ^_^.

-6) Please include an image or images with your post (or if not, please grant us permission to add images of our own).
+6) Please include a personal image or images with your post (or if not, please grant us permission to add images of our own).
 If the pictures are your own, please give us the pictures’ titles and your full name or internet handle to post in the caption of the image.
 If the pictures are not your own, please make sure you have permission from the photographer or artist before sending them our way, and please give us the origin of the image and the name of the photographer or artist to include in the caption.
 Many images (especially on Wikipedia) are published under a creative commons license, in which case permission to use the image is granted under the license and needs not be begged.
-In the case of a creative commons image, please send us the origin of the image and the name of the photographer or artist as you would with any image that is not your own.
+In the case of a creative commons image, please send us the origin of the image and the name of the photographer or artist as you would with any image that is not your own. *We always prefer personal photos and hope to include “creative commons” images ONLY when absolutely necessary.*

 8) Please spread the word and tell your beach-going friends about our site’s guest posting ways, and please feel free to submit as many times as you like.